freezedev/lyria-template/README.md

 Using the lyria template:
 * `grunt`: Same as `grunt development`
-* `grunt development`: Builds the current project
+* `grunt build:debug`: Builds the current project in debug mode
-* `grunt production`: Builds the current project, minifies everything and places it in the `builds` folder
+* `grunt build:release`: Builds the current project in release mode
-* `grunt deploy`: Does a production builds and makes a package out of it
+* `grunt deploy`: Does a release build and deploys it on Github pages of the current repository

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/freezedev/lyria-template/trend.png)](https://bitdeli.com/free "Bitdeli Badge")